 In a May 2019 article by ASAE, Fast Data—or the ability to apply data insights immediately to make real-time decisions—was identified as, “one of 46 drivers of change that are likely to have a significant impact on associations in the future.”
 The rate of change in our world has increased exponentially—from industry and technological innovation to consumer behaviors and preferences.
 Organizations must be nimble and responsive to keep up with these changes.
 Fast data is one way to achieve agility.

-Applied to educational programs, fast data might look something like this: a training professional monitors member conversations and questions to identify opportunities for professional development and creates new courses or programs accordingly.
+A training professional monitors member conversations and questions to identify opportunities for professional development and creates new courses or programs accordingly.
 Instead of planning everything a year or more in advance, these organizations are now leaving room to deliver the education their members need at the exact time they need it.

-Fast Data is a Must-Have for Education Professionals Today
+Agility is a Must-Have for Education Professionals Today

 Getting Started Down the Path to Fast Data